-Right off the bat we’ve decided to stick to natural, renewable wax for the base of our Good Vibes home fragrance lineup.
+These are made with natural, renewable wax for the base of our Good Vibes home fragrance lineup.
 Soy wax is fantastic – in addition to being nature-derived, it also melts at a lower temperature and burns longer than paraffin, and in candles, it doesn’t soot either.
 The fragrances used are the same skin-safe oils used in The OG mosturiser lineup too!

 These wax melts are a great option if you have (or prefer) a wax/oil warmer, or don’t want to light a candle inside your house, but want to enjoy epic fragrance all the same.